impactorbitco/handbook-main/content/ims/policies/information-security/Security Awareness.md

 1. Scope

-This policy applies to all employees, contractors, interns, temporary workers, and third-party service providers who have access to Green Orbit Digital’s IT infrastructure, systems, or data.
+This policy applies to all employees, contractors, interns, temporary workers, and third-party service providers who have access to Impact Orbit Creative Group’s IT infrastructure, systems, or data.
 It encompasses all forms of communication and data handling, both digital and physical.

 1. Security Awareness Training

-To foster a culture of security, Green Orbit Digital requires all employees to participate in mandatory security awareness training.
+To foster a culture of security, Impact Orbit Creative Group requires all employees to participate in mandatory security awareness training.
 This training should be completed as part of the onboarding process and refreshed regularly to ensure up-to-date knowledge of emerging threats and security practices.

 The training programme will cover: